 If you apply for SIN online, you will need clear and legible digital copies of all the required documents.

-Protecting Your SIN and Avoiding Scams
+Protecting Your SINand Avoiding Scams

-As a newcomer (including international students), it’s important to understand how and when to provide your SIN.
-For example, it’s essential to keep your SIN confidential.
-It is not a document you will need to access very often.
 Someone getting their hands on your SIN could lead to the loss of government benefits, tax refunds, and identity theft.
 If someone uses your SIN to commit fraud, it would be you who takes the blame.
 Similarly, if someone uses your SIN to work illegally in Canada, you must pay tax on income you didn’t receive.
+Fraud Prevention Month in Canada is a great time to learn about common scams so you can identify them and protect yourself.

-A common scam that newcomers can be a victim of occurs when unknown parties represent themselves as a government of Canada agency.
-The caller states that your social insurance number has been breached or compromised.
-The caller will request your personal information including your SIN and request payment (often in cryptocurrency, prepaid credit cards, or gift cards).
+The caller will request your personal information, including your SIN, and request payment (often in cryptocurrency, prepaid credit cards, or gift cards).
 This is a serious red flag since Service Canada or the Canada Revenue Agency will never contact you by phone or email to request your SIN or credit card number.

 Shred any documents that include your Social Insurance Number to protect yourself against identity theft.